Generate code using GitHub Copilot Chat

 By default, the Chat view is located in the Secondary Side Bar on the right side of the Visual Studio Code window.

-The ask mode is designed to help you analyze your code and investigate the options for new features before suggesting code implementations.
-In ask mode, GitHub Copilot acts as a conversational assistant that can provide answers to your questions and help you with coding problems or new features.
+The Ask agent is designed to help you analyze your code and investigate the options for new features before suggesting code implementations.
+When using the Ask agent, GitHub Copilot acts as a conversational assistant that can provide answers to your questions and help you with coding problems or new features.

 For example, you might ask GitHub Copilot to help you understand how to implement a new feature or how to use a specific library.